Wednesday, August 31, 2016

 Is it Doctor Who's first proper parody?
 Or does that nod go to The Myth Makers?
 Also written by Donald Cotton it should be noted who can certainly turn his hand to comedy.
 It's one of my favourite Doctor Who stories of all time and I suggest if you've not seen it you do.
 You might not agree with me but I'm old enough and ugly enough to cope with that.

-*Stubby Kaye who would later crop up in Delta & The Bannermen.
+*Stubby Kaye who would later crop up in Delta and The Bannermen.
 The poor man.

 **I know DNA has nothing to do with accents and I don't care.